ckeditor/ckeditor5/docs/tutorial/editor.md

 } );
 ```

-As shown in the example above, the {@link module:core/editor/editor~Editor.create `create()`} method accepts configuration object as a second parameter.
-In this object, we can pass the `plugins` array with plugins we want to use.
+As shown in the example above, the {@link module:core/editor/editor~Editor.create `create()`} method takes a configuration object as its second parameter.
+In this object, we can pass the `plugins` array with the plugins we want to use.

 When the page refreshes, you should see the "Hello world!" text in the editor and be able to type in it.